Sea breeze

-Cause
+The land breeze at nighttime is usually shallower than the sea breeze in daytime.
+Unlike the daytime sea breeze, which is driven by convection, the nighttime land breeze is driven by convergence.

+The term offshore wind refers to any wind over open water, which is related to but not synonymous with offshore breeze.

+Causes

+Sea breeze

 The sea has a greater heat capacity than land, so the surface of the sea warms up more slowly than the surface of the land.
 As the temperature of the surface of the land rises, the land heats the air above it by convection.
-The warming air expands and becomes less dense, decreasing the pressure over the land near the coast.
-The air above the sea has a relatively higher pressure, causing air near the coast to flow towards the lower pressure over land.
+The hypsometric equation states that the hydrostatic pressure depends on the temperature.
+Thus, the hydrostatic pressure over the land decreases less at higher altitude.
+As the air above the coast has a relatively higher pressure, it starts moving towards the sea at high altitude.
+This creates an inverse airflow near the ground.
 The strength of the sea breeze is directly proportional to the temperature difference between the land and the sea.
 If a strong offshore wind is present (that is, a wind greater than 8 kn) and opposing the direction of a possible sea breeze, the sea breeze is not likely to develop.

+Land breeze

+The land forces the dying of sea breeze so the temperature of the land approaches that of the ocean.
+If the land becomes cooler than the adjacent sea surface temperature, the air pressure over the water will be lower than that of the land, setting up a land breeze blowing from the land to the sea, as long as the environmental surface wind pattern is not strong enough to oppose it.

 Effects

+Sea breeze

 A sea-breeze front is a weather front created by a sea breeze, also known as a convergence zone.
 The cold air from the sea meets the warmer air from the land and creates a boundary like a shallow cold front.
 When powerful this front creates cumulus clouds, and if the air is humid and unstable, the front can sometimes trigger thunderstorms.
 If the flow aloft is aligned with the direction of the sea breeze, places experiencing the sea breeze frontal passage will have benign, or fair, weather for the remainder of the day.
 At the front warm air continues to flow upward and cold air continually moves in to replace it and so the front moves progressively inland.
 Its speed depends on whether it is assisted or hampered by the prevailing wind, and the strength of the thermal contrast between land and sea.
 At night, the sea breeze usually changes to a land breeze, due to a reversal of the same mechanisms.